The Feather of Finist the Falcon

 The Feather of Finist the Falcon or Finist the Falcon (Пёрышко Финиста ясна сокола) is a Russian fairy tale collected by Alexander Afanasyev in Narodnye russkie skazki.
 It is Aarne–Thompson type 432, the prince as bird.
 Other tales of this type include The Green Knight, The Blue Bird, and The Greenish Bird.
+Variants of the tale are primarily known in Russia.

 Synopsis

 A merchant asked his three daughters what they want him to bring them from the fair.
 The older two ask for dresses or shawls, but the youngest wants either the feather of Finist the Falcon or a red flower.
 In some variants, he went to the fair twice, able to bring back what her older sisters had asked for, but not hers, but she did not vary her request.
 In the third or first visit, he found the feather, or else found the flower and must promise that his daughter will marry Finist the Falcon for it.
 Whether the flower or the feather, the thing brought Finist the Falcon to her at night, and he wooed her.
 If she was given the flower, he gave her a feather that would magically aid her.

 Her sisters discovered the visit; they might have spied, or she may have appeared in finer clothing, from use of the feathers, than they knew she had, or she may have appeared in church as a strange woman (like Cinderella at the ball) because of her rich clothing, and not hidden it quickly enough when she returned home.
 Once they became suspicious, they often listened and, hearing a man's voice, tried to persuade their father that their sister had a lover, but failed.
 However they discovered it, the sisters put knives in the window, so that he was injured.
 He said that she must search for him to find him, which would wear out three pairs of iron shoes, and three iron staves.
 He did not return.
 She sets out to find him.